 START is committed to the widespread dissemination of its research findings not only to homeland security professionals through tailored research, education and training efforts, but also to students of all levels and to the general public.
 START has developed educational materials and programs specifically designed for instructors and students at the secondary, university, and graduate levels.
 Educational resources available through START include relevant teaching tools and a range of unique data sources that can be integrated into an array of courses to deepen students' understanding of the dynamics of terrorism.
 START also has internships and funding opportunities available to undergraduate and graduate students engaged in terrorism research.

-Since its launch in 2005 through 2018, START was headed by Dr. Gary LaFree, now the Chair of the Department of Criminology and Criminal Justice at the University of Maryland, and in 2018 Maryland Professor of the Practice William Braniff took the helm as Director.
-START's work is managed by a staff of terrorism experts and university administrators at Maryland, who work closely with the collection of scholars and students that comprise the START Consortium.
+From its launch in 2005 through 2018, START was headed by Dr. Gary LaFree, now the Chair of the Department of Criminology and Criminal Justice at the University of Maryland, and in 2018 Maryland Professor of the Practice William Braniff took the helm as Director.
+START's work is managed by a staff of terrorism experts and university administrators at the University of Maryland, who work closely with the collection of scholars and students that comprise the START Consortium.

 START is a part of the collection of Centers of Excellence supported by the U.S. Department of Homeland Security's Science and Technology Directorate and also receives funding and support from a variety of Federal agencies, private foundations, and universities.
 All of START's research is conducted using non-classified materials and its findings are those of individual researchers and do not reflect the official position of any START funders.